CarmineOptions/carmine-protocol/README.md

 ## Oracles

-Currently using only Empiric oracle, which returns the median price(aggregated over multiple sources) of an asset multiplied by 10^18.
+Currently using only Empiric oracle, which returns the median price (aggregated over multiple sources) of an asset multiplied by 10^18.
 Only ETH price is used for the demo at the moment.

 Website: https://empiric.network/

 More oracles coming in the future (Stork, https://github.com/smartcontractkit/chainlink-starknet, etc.)

+For calculating settlement price of the options we are waiting to get historical data on chain.
+At the moment we are using constant "1500" price.

 ## Proxy Contracts